Best credit cards for medical bills of 2021

 Annual Fee: $0

-- You earn a $150 cash rewards bonus after spending $500 in the first three months after opening an account.
+- You earn a $150 cash rewards bonus after spending $500 in purchases in the first three months after opening an account.
 This can take a nice chunk out of your medical bill.

 - You earn unlimited 1.5% cash rewards on purchases.
 If you used this card to pay for a $5,000 medical bill, you'd earn $75 cash back.